ara7/Tab-BertGCN/README.md

 * **Dimensionality Alignment:** A trainable linear projection layer that maps the $p$-dimensional tabular data (e.g., 39 features) into the exact same dense continuous space as the 384-dimensional Bioformer text embeddings.
 * **Multimodal Node Fusion:** Aggregating the text and tabular representations prior to graph propagation.

+⚠️ Repository Status: The source code for this project is currently undergoing final formatting and documentation.
+The complete suite of scripts (including model.py and train.py) and the synthetic dataset will be pushed to this public repository during the peer-review process.

 ## Data Availability & Privacy Notice
 **Due to strict patient privacy regulations, the original Electronic Health Record (EHR) dataset from the Indiana Network for Patient Care (INPC) cannot be shared.** However, to facilitate reproducibility and allow researchers to test the `Tab-BertGCN` architecture, we have provided a **synthetic dummy dataset** in the `/data` folder.
 This dummy data perfectly mimics the structural format of our real data without containing any Protected Health Information (PHI).